dmacko232/knowledge-assistant-pydanticai-prototype/docs/design_document.md

 - we would parse the kpi_catalog.csv and directory and store them as two separate tables in SQL DB

 ### Backend
-- agent written in PydanticAI framework
+- agent written in PydanticAI framework, FastAPI bakcned
 - two tools, one to look up data in SQL DB and second one to search KB
 - retrieval tool is standard pipeline of embedding -> search -> reranker
 - prompt forces to LLM to say it doesnt know